 The workers were also aided by the largest deployment of working dogs in U.S. history.
-More than 400 search and rescue dogs helped to search for survivors, as well as identify those who didn’t survive the terrorist attacks.
+Over 400 search and rescue dogs helped to search for survivors, as well as identify those who didn't survive the terrorist attacks.

-Although the 9/11 attacks represent one of the darkest days in U.S. history, the heroic response from so many regular citizens was remarkable.
+Although the 9/11 attacks represent one of the darkest days in U.S. history, the heroic responses of so many regular citizens were remarkable.
 In a time of great fear and sorrow, thousands and thousands of people set aside their own wants and desires to volunteer their time and skills to help others.